 Coronavirus vaccination

-In autumn 2024 a new round of coronavirus vaccinations will start.
-The target groups are people aged 60 and over, people who receive an invitation for the annual flu jab and healthcare workers.
+On 16 September 2024 a new round of coronavirus vaccinations started.
+The target groups are people aged 60 and over, healthcare workers and people aged between 18 and 59 who receive an invitation for the annual flu jab.
 Vaccination will keep them well-protected against hospital admission and/or death due to COVID-19.
 Anyone else who wishes to get vaccinated, for example to protect an at-risk family member or on the advice of their doctor, can also do so.

 People with a referral from their doctor